stefansimik/nautilus_trader_examples/docs/FAQ_from_discord.md

 - Network disconnections don't shut down the system
 - Reconnect functionality has been improved in recent versions
 - Note: Version 1.210.0 has a known issue where it may stop after first reconnect failure

-## Exchange Integration

-### Q: How do I configure leverage for specific instruments on Binance Futures?
-Currently, individual instrument leverage adjustment must be done through the exchange GUI.

-### Q: Can I monitor websocket latency for order confirmations?
-You can measure latency by:
-- Comparing OrderAccepted event's `ts_init` with order submission time
-- Using the strategy's on_order_accepted handler
-- For most purposes, this provides sufficient accuracy (millisecond level)

-### Q: Does Nautilus support bracket orders on Binance?
-- Sandbox mode: Bracket orders can be simulated
-- Live mode: Native bracket order support for Binance is not yet implemented

-### Q: Is there a BinanceBarDataWrangler available?
-Currently, no specific data wrangler exists for Binance data, but it's being considered for future implementation:
-- Could implement a DataFrame-based wrangler
-- Alternatively, might add a specific loader similar to Databento or Tardis

-### Q: If you get error: TRADER-000.Portfolio: Cannot calculate account state: insufficient data for USDT/USD
-This is because you set balance USD rather USDT, just search for USD to locate it and replace.

 ## Useful libraries and links